How to Plan an Easter Egg Hunt for Older Kids

 The sun is shining, the colorful eggs are strewn like glittering jewels across the spring grass, and the neighborhood friends and families are gathered.
 The tots scamper about in their pastel frocks and bunny ears, bursting with excitement about the upcoming egg hunt.

-How to Set Up the Hunt and Get the Kids Hunting
+How to Set Up the Easter Egg Hunt

-- Sending out an invitation before the hunt lets the big kids know that there will be something for them at the Easter party too!
+Before the hunt begins, send out an invitation that lets the big kids know that there will be something for them at the Easter party too!

 - If you’re organizing a hunt for little kids and big kids, choose one color just for the big kids, say green (hands off, little kids!).

 - Write different numbers, any numbers, on small pieces of paper and put one inside each green egg (no candy yet).
 It's helpful to write the numbers down somewhere.
 That way, you'll know which numbers/eggs come up missing (if any do).

 - Scatter all the little kids’ eggs in pretty obvious places as usual, and then hide the big kids’ green eggs in more challenging places (so the little kids won’t find them).

 - Now, set out a large white board and marker.
 A big pad of paper and pencil works too.